awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/create-new-job-from-completed-job.md

-# Creating an AWS Elemental MediaConvert Job by Duplicating a Completed Job<a name="create-new-job-from-completed-job"></a>
+# Creating an AWS Elemental MediaConvert job by duplicating a completed job<a name="create-new-job-from-completed-job"></a>

 To create a job that is similar to one that you ran before, you can duplicate a completed job from your job history, and then modify any settings that you need to change\.